anth0nieto/calculator_project/README.md

 **Client validates for responsiveness** — immediate feedback without a round trip.

 The split follows what's cheap and stable to check locally:
-- *Client:* empty fields, non-numeric values, zero divisor, negative sqrt.
+- *Client:* empty fields, non-numeric values, missing operator, zero divisor, negative sqrt.
 One-line checks.
 - *Server:* overflow, undefined results.
 Replicating float64 limits in TypeScript would be true duplication.

 **Consequence:** Division by zero is caught client-side in normal use, so the server branch is rarely exercised.
 It remains necessary — it protects against direct API calls and frontend bugs — but the server is the authority.